JujuAdams/RunGML/manual.md

     - typeof(args[0]) in [ "number","int32","int64" ] (required)

 ### run
-Run arguments as a program.
+Run arguments as a program, with the first argument becoming the new operator.
 - args: [*]
 - output: *